-Wales is a constituent nation of the United Kingdom, like the other nations within the United Kingdom, Wales has its own national anthem as well, although “Land of my Fathers” dates back to 1856.
-In that year, a father (lyricist) and son (composer) wrote what was first known as “Glan Rhondda” (The Banks of the Rhondda River).
+Wales is a constituent nation of the United Kingdom, like the other nations within the United Kingdom, Wales has its own national anthem as well.
+In 1856, a father (lyricist) and son (composer) wrote what was first known as “Glan Rhondda” (The Banks of the Rhondda River).
 The tune spread throughout Wales with various performances, even gaining note as being the first piece of recorded music in the Welsh language, in 1899.
 In 1905, after defeating New Zealand in a rugby match, “Hen wlad fy nhadau” became the first national anthem to be sung before a sporting match.

 Like other anthems of the constituent countries of the United Kingdom, including that of the United Kingdom itself, “Hen wlad fy nhadau” has not been officially declared as the Welsh anthem, but it remains so as a matter of tradition.
 Also, despite English being a prominent language in Wales, no official English translation or versification has been made; the anthem is almost always sung in Welsh, and usually just the first verse and chorus.